Grand Teton National Park, Wyoming

 Mount Moran viewed from near Jenny Lake.
 You can still see the big dike.

-Jenny Lake is the only mountain-front lake you can drive to, so it's very popular.
+Jenny Lake is the only mountain-front lake you can drive to, so it's very popular and can be over-crowded.
 The lake is dammed in by moraines from the Cascade Canyon glacier.
 When you're there, notice the very rocky hills the road and facilities are on, and how big some of the boulders are.
 They are all bedrock carried on top or bottom of the Cascade glacier and dropped here when it melted about 12,000 years ago.

 Take a big memory card for your camera!
 It's hard to stop taking pictures here.